udacity/CarND-Catch-Run-Away-Car-UKF/README.md

 Once the install for uWebSocketIO is complete, the main program can be built and ran by doing the following from the project top directory.

-mkdir build

-cd build

-cmake .. make

-./UnscentedKF
+`mkdir build && cd build`

+`cmake .. && make`

+`./UnscentedKF`

-Note that the programs that need to be written to accomplish the project are src/ukf.cpp, ukf.h, and main.cpp which will use some strategy to catch the car, just going to the cars current esimtated position will not be enough since the capture vehicle is not fast enough.
+Note that the programs that need to be written to accomplish the project are `src/ukf.cpp`, `ukf.h`, and `main.cpp` which will use some strategy to catch the car, just going to the cars current esimtated position will not be enough since the capture vehicle is not fast enough.
 There are a number of different strategies you can use to try to catch the car, but all will likely involve predicting where the car will be in the future which the UKF can do.
 Also remember that the run away car is simplifying moving a circular path without any noise in its movements.

-Here is the main protocol that main.cpp uses for uWebSocketIO in communicating with the simulator.
+Here is the main protocol that `main.cpp` uses for uWebSocketIO in communicating with the simulator.

-INPUT: values provided by the simulator to the c++ program
+**INPUT**: values provided by the simulator to the C++ program